romshark/Go-1-2-Proposal---Immutability/README.md

 ---

 ### 3.2.
-Go is all about simplicity, so why make the language even more complicated?
+Go is all about simplicity, so why make the language more complicated?
-The `const` qualifier **doesn't** make Go "more complicated", instead it's **just the opposite**!
-The complexity created by unsafe mutable references **is** what makes
+The `const` qualifier adds only a little cognitive overhead:
+- When declaring a **function argument** we have to know whether we want to be able to change its state and make it immutable if we don't.
+- When declaring a **struct field** we have to know, whether we want the state of this field to remain unchangeable, during the lifetime of an object instantiated from this struct, as soon as it's initialized.
+- When declaring a **return value** we have to know whether we want to give the caller the permission to modify the object we returned.
+- When declaring a **variable** we have to know, whether we want to change it in this context.
+- When declaring a **function receiver** we have to know, whether this function will change anything inside the receiver.
+- When declaring a **reference type** such as a pointer, a slice or a map we have to know whether we want to:
+	- make the object changeable, but not the its reference
+	- make the actual reference changeable, but not the object it references
+	- make both the reference and the object changeable

+This additional cognitive overhead, prevents us from introducing the complexity created by mutable shared state.
+Bugs introduces through mutable shared state are very dangerous, hard to notice, hard to identify and pretty hard to fix.
+Justifying the simplicity of a language which can lead to very complex bugs is rather incorrect when considering the insignificant overhead of the `const` qualifier.
+Thus immutability is a feature the overhead of which outweighs the disadvantages of not having it.

-Go more complicated to work with, because you always have to remember to copy stuff that you don't want others to be able to mutate, or at least explicitly advise to "not mutate certain stuff" in the documentation running the risk of breaking your inattentive colleague's code:
+**Example:** You always have to remember to copy stuff that you don't want others to be able to mutate, or at least explicitly advise to "not mutate certain stuff" in the documentation running the risk of breaking your inattentive colleague's code:

 ```go
 // ConnectedClients returns the list of all currently connected clients.